awspring/spring-cloud-aws/spring-cloud-aws-samples/spring-cloud-aws-sns-sample/infrastracture/README.md

 To use NotificationMapping you will need to use NGROK: https://ngrok.com/docs Firstly you will need to start 'ngrok http 127.0.0.1:{YourPort}' after that you will need to change URL inside CDK.
 Once you changed URL inside CDK you can run CDK deploy.
 Subscription will be automatically sent to NGROK url.
+There is possibility subscription isn't confirmed since application is not started as of CDK deploy, so you should resend subscription from a console.
 After that you can send messages in AWS console and see logged messages and subjects inside controller.
 ---